J3 League: History crest

-2025 season
+2026–27 season

 League format

 For this season, the league is played in two rounds (home and away), each team playing a total of 38 matches.

 Each team must have at least 3 players holding professional contracts.
 Also, since the 2016 season, 5 foreign players are allowed per team, plus 1 more from J.League's ASEAN partner country of or from other AFC countries.
 The matchday roster consists of 18 players, and up to 3 substitutes are allowed in a game.

 Promotion and relegation

 Rules for promotion to J2 are largely similar to those of Japan Football League in recent seasons: to be promoted, a club must hold or be granted a J2 license and finish in top 2 of the league.
 From 2017 to 2023, the champions and the runners-up have been promoted directly and replace the 21st- and 22nd-placed J2 clubs.
 If only the champion or runner-up holds or is given a J2 license, only the bottom club of J2 is relegated; if both top 2 finishers are ineligible for promotion, then no teams are promoted to or relegated from J2.

 Since the 2024 season, the 3rd to 6th placers have promotion playoffs and the winner is also the third team automatically promoted.
 The three J2 bottom-placed teams are automatically relegated to J3.